angus-lau/gravity/README.md

 An ad retrieval system that takes in a user query and matches it to relevant advertising campaigns via vector similarity and context aware ranking.

+> **Note:** The Railway demo uses shared vCPUs which are ~5-10x slower than dedicated hardware.
+Locally, it runs <25ms P95 but on Railway it varies from ~100-150ms.

 ## Features

 - **Semantic Search**: Use sentence embeddings to match relevant campaigns to query. (all-MiniLM-L6-v2)